malloydata/malloy/docs/_src/examples/faa.md

     group_by: destination.name
   }

-  // query flights { where: origin.code: 'SJC' } -> airport_dashboard
+  // query flights { where: origin.code ?
+'SJC' } -> airport_dashboard
   query: airport_dashboard is {
     top: 10
     group_by: code is destination_code